Larry Robinson (basketball, born 1968)

-Larry Robinson (born January 11, 1968) is an American former professional basketball player.
+Larry Robinson (born January 11, 1968) is an American former professional basketball player who played parts of seven seasons in the National Basketball Association (NBA), among other leagues worldwide.

 Basketball career

-Born in Bossier City, Louisiana, he played collegiately for two seasons (1986–88) at Eastern Oklahoma State College (community college) and then two seasons (1988–90) at the Centenary College of Louisiana.
+Born in Bossier City, Louisiana, he played collegiately for two seasons (1986 to 1988) at Eastern Oklahoma State College and then two seasons (1988 to 1990) at the Centenary College of Louisiana.

-He later played professionally with eight different NBA teams (Washington Bullets, Golden State Warriors, Boston Celtics, Houston Rockets, Vancouver Grizzlies, Atlanta Hawks, Cleveland Cavaliers, and New York Knicks) intermittently from 1990-01 to 2001-02.
+He later played professionally with eight different NBA teams (Washington Bullets, Golden State Warriors, Boston Celtics, Houston Rockets, Vancouver Grizzlies, Atlanta Hawks, Cleveland Cavaliers, and New York Knicks) intermittently from 1990–01 to 2001–02.
 He also played in CBA, IBL, USBL, and abroad in France, Spain, the Philippines, Venezuela, and Puerto Rico.

 Having played 89 games in parts of seven seasons, Robinson has an NBA record for fewest games played by players with at least six years of NBA experience.

 Personal

 Robinson transferred to Centenary, which is the same alma mater as that of his cousin Robert Parish.

 As of September 2010, Robinson worked for Horseshoe Casino and Hotel in Bossier City, Louisiana as Director of Player Development.